Audi A6 Performance

 Acceleration and Power

-For 2013, Audi has reintroduced the high-performance S6 sedan, which is powered by a turbocharged V8 engine that generates 420 horsepower at 5,500 rpm and 406 pound-feet of torque at 1,400 rpm.
-A seven-speed automated manual transmission and all-wheel drive are standard.
-Audi says that the 2013 S6 has a top speed of 155 mph, and that it will accelerate from 0 to 60 mph in 4.5 seconds.
+The high-performance S6 is powered by a twin-turbocharged 4.0-liter V8 engine that generates 420 horsepower at 5,500 rpm and 406 pound-feet of torque at 1,400 rpm.
+A seven-speed automated manual transmission is standard.
+Audi says that the 2014 S6 has a top speed of 155 mph, and that it will accelerate from 0 to 60 mph in 4.5 seconds.

 Handling and Braking

 - "A6 falls right in between its German rivals (BMW 5-Series and Mercedes-Benz E-Class) for handling.
-It's more responsive than the Benz but not quite as ‘tossable’ as the BMW." -- Consumer Guide
+It's more responsive than the Benz but not quite as ‘tossable’ as the BMW." -- Consumer Guide (2013)